1 John 4:1

 (b) God has sent His only begotten Son; see John 3:16.

 (c) So that we might live through Him.
 God sent his Son to bring us into fellowship with him (1 John 1:3).
 Elsewhere John says that Jesus came to take away sins (1 John 3:5) and to destroy the works of the devil (1 John 3:8).
-But these actions were incidental to God’s ultimate purpose of loving us into his family.
+But these actions were incidental to God’s ultimate purpose.
+Jesus came to reveal the love of our heavenly Father and to love us into his family.
+See entry for John 17:26.

 1 John 4:10